European stocks set to surf on M&A wave

 That is keeping the STOXX 600 at a price-to-earnings multiple just shy of nine-year highs, despite simmering tension in Ukraine, a United States-led selloff in technology stocks and mixed results from Europe Inc.

-Year-to-date, M&A activity involving a European target has grown to more than $312 billion (184.78 billion pounds).
+Year-to-date, M&A activity involving a European target has grown to more than $312 billion.
 That's more than double the value over the same period last year and the highest since 2008, according to Thomson Reuters data.

 THE QUICKER FIX